TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Code Snippets/Python/SageMaker SDK Training via Training API.md

 - Create `Estimator` class based on uploaded Docker Image in ECR.
 	- `Estimator` is a high level interface for SageMaker training.
-	- Docker Image pushed to ECR [[SageMaker SDK Training Script Push Dockerfile to ECR]]
+	- Docker Image pushed to ECR [[Amazon ECR or Elastic Container Registry Create and Push Image]]

 - Use generic `sagemaker.estimator.Estimator` Framework for *BYO container*
 	- Check other Frameworks in SageMaker. [[Amazon SageMaker Python SDK 3 Frameworks]]